Dyong46/Dyong46/README.md

 Web Developer
 -------------

-I've been learing for 3 year of Java(Spring, JSP/Servlet), also I have a basic of Reactjs, Vue and Database
+I've been learing for 1 year of Java(Spring, JSP/Servlet) and NestJS, also I have a experience of Reactjs, NuxtJS

 * 🌍  I'm based in Vietnam
 * 🖥️  See my portfolio at [Facebook](http://www.facebook.com/thaiduongvu0406)